-This project is about getting to know the soil beneath our feet, and building community around healing it.
-Ensuring the soil is healthy is a first step to any urban agriculture project; from backyard growing to community and boulevard gardening.
-Urban soils can sometimes contain heavy metals and other contaminants as a result of our industrial past and present.
-This can be of concern for our urban food gardens as the contaminants may get into or onto our veggies and fruits.
-Soil testing can be expensive, and results, often heavy with scientific language, can be complex, confusing or disheartening, which ends up being a barrier to getting more folks growing their own food and understanding why the health of their soil is vital to local ecosystems, our communities’ well-being, and to mitigating the effects of climate change.
+Ensuring that soil is healthy is the first step to any agriculture project; from backyard growing to community and boulevard gardening.
+Urban and even rural soils can sometimes contain heavy metals and other contaminants as a result of our industrial past and present.
+Potentially toxic soils can be a concern for food gardens as the contaminants may be taken up into or onto our veggies and fruits.
+Soil testing can be expensive, and results, often heavy with scientific language, can be complex, confusing or disheartening.
+Any of these things can create barriers to getting more folks growing their own food and understanding why the health of their soil is vital to local ecosystems, our communities’ well-being, and to mitigating the effects of climate change.

 The goal of Healing City Soils is to analyze the health of the region’s soils and create a virtual soil map of the Capital Regional District highlighting areas where heavy metals may need to be addressed before growing food.
 This map is paired with factsheets and workshops to empower people with the knowledge and skills to grow food safely or to heal the soil with compost, plants and mushrooms.